Keyboard shortcuts

 Yocto Linux

 Yocto Linux is a popular edge Linux solution.
-There is a Bitbake recipe for including Simple IoT in Yocto builds.
+There is a BitBake recipe for including Simple IoT in Yocto builds.

 Networking